-*If your child will be in an area with high levels of Lyme disease bacteria or Zika outbreaks, it might be more appropriate to use DEET concentrations of 20-30% instead, as the risk from the disease outweighs concerns about the chemical deterrents, according to to the CDC.
+*If your child will be in an area with high levels of Lyme Disease bacteria or Zika outbreaks, it might be more appropriate to use DEET concentrations of 20-30% instead, as the risk from the disease outweighs concerns about the chemical deterrents, according to the CDC.

-No chemical has been proven safe for babies, and the CDC advises parents to use bug netting and long sleeves and pants for protection instead of chemical options of any kind, even "natural" or "organic" repellents, which can contain known irritants or allergens.
-Speak to your baby's pediatrician about protection strategies before using any repellent on your baby, even natural or organic options.
+No chemical has been proven safe for babies, and the CDC advises parents to use bug netting and long sleeves and pants for protection instead of chemical alternatives, which can contain known irritants or allergens.
+Speak to your baby's pediatrician about protection strategies before using any repellent on your baby, even "natural or organic" options.

-It is important to note that the concentration percentages of the active ingredient DEET in any product are not so much related to effectiveness as they are about how often you may need to reapply your protection.
-So, 40% DEET is not more effective at repelling bugs than 7%, but it should keep them away for longer.
-Lower percentage levels are indicated universally because most outing types and locations do not require higher concentrations, and it is easier to reapply if you are out longer than to remove repellent if you head home sooner.
+It is important to note that the concentration percentages of the active ingredient DEET in any product are not a reflection on effectiveness as much as they are about how often you may need to reapply the product.
+So, 40% DEET is not more effective at repelling bugs than 7%, but theoretically, it should keep bugs away for a longer time.
+Lower percentages are universally indicated because most outings and locations don't require higher concentrations.
+It is easier to reapply your protection if your trip is extended than it is to remove repellent if it gets cut short.

-Picaridin works on ticks, mosquitoes, and more and is generally considered less irritating to skin and eyes compared to other active ingredients like DEET.
-It has what most believe to be a less offensive smell than DEET without sacrificing any of the protection, and the smell evaporates when the product is dry, so there is no lingering odor.
+Picaridin works on ticks, mosquitoes, and more and is generally considered less irritating to skin and eyes than other active ingredients.
+In addition, it has what most believe to be a less offensive smell than DEET without sacrificing any of the effectiveness.
+Plus, the smell evaporates once the spray dries, so there is no lingering scent.
 Score!

-IR3535 was developed in the 1970s and has been used in Europe for longer than the US, where it was introduced in 1999.
+IR3535 was developed in the 1970s and used in Europe for longer than in the US, introduced in 1999.
 This repellent can irritate eyes but has few other known safety concerns.
 We did not test any products with this ingredient in our review.
 The only options we could find also included sunscreen, and we don't recommend combination products in general (more on this later on).

-According to the CDC and the labels for products containing these ingredients, you should not use them for children under three years old.
-As many parents of younger children are trying to find more natural products to use with their littles, there is a draw to these kinds of products, but we urge you to heed the warnings and never use them on children who fall outside the recommended age limit.
+According to the CDC, and the labels for products containing these ingredients, you should not use them for children under three years old.
+As many parents of younger children are trying to find more natural products to use with their little ones, there is a draw to these kinds of products.
+However, we urge you to follow the warnings and never use them on children outside the recommended ages.

-We also selected a few of the "natural" products in our test group to give you the full scoop on the possibilities "out there" and to see for ourselves if they were effective or irritating.
-While not in the top 3 recommended ingredient list, we didn't want our readers to wonder why we didn't include them and if perhaps we were unaware of them.
+We also chose a few "natural" products to include in our test group to give you the full scoop on the possibilities "out there" and to see for ourselves if they were effective or irritating.
+While not in the top 3 recommended ingredient list, we didn't want our readers to wonder why we didn't include them and if perhaps we were unaware of their existence.

-We found that Picaridin was the most effective and the least offensive to wearers overall in our tests.
-DEET did its job, but some complained about factors unrelated to effectiveness but could be important depending on your goals and personality.
-From our research, it seems that Picaridin is the most often recommended option for almost everyone, from children to pregnant women and healthy adults, making it an excellent go-to for families that include a variety of ages.
+We found that Picaridin was the most effective and the least offensive to testers in our tests.
+DEET did the job, but some users complained about factors unrelated to effectiveness but which could still be important depending on your goals or needs.
+From our research, it seems that Picaridin is the most often recommended option for almost everyone, from children to pregnant women and healthy adults, making it an excellent go-to for families that include various ages or statuses.
 Our favorites for skin application include Sawyer Insect Repellent and the Natrapel Repellent Wipes.
-The wipes are useful for travel or keeping in a bag as they don't leak, and one wipe can do most of your exposed body parts depending on your size.
+The wipes are useful for travel or keeping in a bag as they don't leak, and one wipe can cover the majority of exposed skin depending on your size.

 If you plan to go to an area where there is a high risk of tick or mosquito-borne illnesses, you should consider a higher percentage of DEET as the illness and potential death are significantly more serious than the possible known side-effects of DEET.
 We like the Sawyer Controlled Release Lotion for this use with a 20% DEET level in an easy to apply and slow-release formula lotion.
-According to the manufacturer, the lotion is effective for up to 14 hours, which means the need to reapply or expose yourself to more chemicals is lower.
-It is easy to apply, absorbs fairly quickly, and didn't leave a strange residue or stickiness behind.
+According to the manufacturer, the lotion is effective for up to 14 hours, which means less need to reapply.
+In addition, it is easy to apply, absorbs fairly quickly, and didn't leave a strange residue or stickiness behind.